Martins Bank Building: History

-In 1925, a decision for a new bank to be built in the city was made to relive demand on the Bank of Liverpool Building which was proving unable to cope.
+In 1925 a decision for a new bank to be built in the city was made to relieve demand on the Bank of England Building, which was proving unable to cope.
 Properties across from the current bank was bought for £220,000 and local architect Herbert James Rowse was tasked with designing the new building which was set to serve as Martins Bank's home office.
 After five years of construction the building was completed and on 24 October 1932 opened to the public.
+The bronze doors of the bank and wrought iron work were carried out by H.H.
+Martyn & Co.